Snail51/Singularity/README.md

 Typing any alias of the scan command, ('scrub', 'scan', 'disinfect', 'antivirus', 'check', 'clean'), followed by a character will execute the process of investigating that server, and, if a virus is found within, destroying it.
 The command will investigate whatever the last character of the provided entry is.
+!!You can investigate any number of server simultaneously!!

 NOTE: While a server is investigated, the user will not be able to type the corresponding key.